 Recommended for you: Back to School Resources – everything you need for back to school.
 Planning your routines, making school lunches, preparing for success, starting your day right and much more…

-10 Back to School Prayers for our Children
+10 Prayers for Children in School

 Colossians 2:5, “For though I am absent in the body, yet I am with you in spirit, rejoicing to see your good order and the firmness of your faith in Christ.”

 Being steadfast means to be firm, fixed or constant.
-This prayer for your child to be steadfast means they will be constant and fixed in their faith in Christ.
+This prayer is for your child to be steadfast means they will be constant and fixed in their faith in Christ.
 The world seeks to distract them and pull them away from their faith.
 Let us pray they will be strong and hold to the faith they have been taught.